-In this paper, we make the critical observation that the noise added in each iteration causes the training trajectory of \dpsgd to diverge from ordinary SGD in \emph{two} important ways: (1) as is widely recognized, it makes the gradient at that iteration noisy; (2) as a result, it alters the point at which the gradient of the \emph{subsequent} iteration is computed --- the change in this subsequent gradient is therefore affected by the model Hessian (details are in \Cref{sec:motivation}).
-The current DP-MF objective function only considers the first error and \emph{disregards the second}, most likely because it appears to be extremely data-dependent.
-However, we find that \emph{some} curvature information, even an imperfect one derived from public datasets, can help find noise correlations that consider both errors and significantly improve accuracy of privacy-preserving model training (see Figure \ref{fig:vgg}).
+We make the critical observation that the noise in each iteration causes the training trajectory of \dpsgd to diverge from SGD in \emph{two} important ways: (1) as is widely recognized, it makes the gradient noisy; (2) as a result, it alters the point at which the gradient of the \emph{subsequent} iteration is computed --- the change in this subsequent gradient is affected by the Hessian of the loss function (details in \Cref{sec:motivation}).
+Existing DP-MF objective functions only consider the first error and \emph{disregard the second}, most likely because the second error appears to be extremely data-dependent and hard to approximate.
+However, we found that an upper bound of the Hessian can be obtained from unlabeled public datasets, and this information can be used to construct a better mixing matrix $\mC$ that significantly improves accuracy over the state-of-the-art (see Figure \ref{fig:vgg}).